dotnet/csharpstandard/standard/variables.md

 >
 > *end note*

-A local variable introduced by a *local_variable_declaration* is not automatically initialized and thus has no default value.
+A local variable introduced by a *local_variable_declaration*, *declaration_expression* or *tuple_deconstruction* is not automatically initialized and thus has no default value.
 Such a local variable is considered initially unassigned.

 > *Note*: A *local_variable_declaration* that includes a *local_variable_initializer* is still initially unassigned.
 Execution of the declaration behaves exactly like an assignment to the variable ([§9.4.4.5](variables.md#9445-declaration-statements)).
 It is possible to use a variable without executing its *local_variable_initializer*; e.g., within the initializer expression itself or by using a *goto_statement* to bypass the initialization:
 >